Keerthankumar22/EFraS/README.md

         The two main executable files are `main.py` and `runner.py`. </br>
           - `main.py`: Used to run one experiment at a time.
 It reads configurations from the `configurations.json` file. </br>
-          - `runner.py`: Used to run multiple experiments (over multiple iterations, for different numbers of VNRs, and for various VNE algorithms) at a time.
+          - `runner.py`: Used to run multiple experiments (over multiple iterations, for different numbers of VNRs, and for various VNE algorithms) simultaneously.
 It internally makes calls to the `main.py` depending on the configurations mentioned in `configurations.json`.
           </br>
         ```
         $ sudo python3 vne/runner.py